King Tweety

-King Tweety is a 2022 animated direct-to-video comedy film starring the Looney Tunes characters Tweety and Sylvester, produced by Warner Bros.
+King Tweety is a 2022 American animated direct-to-video comedy film starring the Looney Tunes characters Tweety and Sylvester, produced by Warner Bros.
 Animation.
-It is the first new Looney Tunes direct-to-video film since Looney Tunes: Rabbits Run (2015) and the second direct-to-video animated film starring Tweety, after 2000's Tweety's High-Flying Adventure.
-It was the first Looney Tunes film to be directed by a woman.
+It is the first new Looney Tunes direct-to-video film since Looney Tunes: Rabbits Run (2015), the second direct-to-video animated film starring Tweety after 2000's Tweety's High-Flying Adventure, and the first Looney Tunes film to be directed by a woman.

-Summary
+Plot

 Tweety, Sylvester and Granny learn from the evening news that Aoogah, the bird queen of the Canary Islands, has mysteriously disappeared.
 But they also discover that Tweety has all the traits that identify him as a member of the royal bird family.
 The kingdom offers to fly Tweety and Granny from their home in New York to the islands, where Tweety will then become king.
 But the kingdom forbids cats from entering.
 Nevertheless, Sylvester stows away on the plane.
 When he is found out, Tweety demands that he stay in the kingdom, describing him as his "brother'.

 The trio meets Diego von Schniffenstein, the royal advisor to the monarchs who's also a sorcerer.
 He takes Tweety and Sylvester on a tour of the kingdom, which is inhabited by birds and dogs.
 Diego explains that the kingdom's name means "islands of dogs".
 At the royal palace, Diego show the two portraits of many past rulers, and then the luxurious accommodations Tweety will have as king.
 Sylvester and Diego both help Tweety dress for a lavish coronation ceremony later that night.

-But at the coronation, Sylvester discovers it was Diego who was behind Aoogah's disappearance, and now he was plotting against Tweety.
+At the coronation, Sylvester discovers it was Diego who was behind Aoogah's disappearance, and now he was plotting against Tweety.
 Sylvester spends the next day foiling Diego's attempts to assassinate Tweety while trying to find evidence against Diego.
 At last, he finds Diego and his henchdogs forming new evil plans.
 But Tweety sneaks up on Sylvester, and he gets both of them caught.
 Diego seizes Tweety and frames Sylvester for eating him.
 Two police birds arrest Sylvester, refusing to listen to his claims.